 The following story is one that my little girl was courageous to share with her school when the teachers asked for stories of school bullying.
 Kudos to all the kids who were brave enough to share their stories and help create awareness.
-My daughter’s story touched my wife and I very deeply as we remember those days when we would see our little girl come home from school depressed and sad.
+My daughter’s story touched my wife and me very deeply as we remember those days when we would see our little girl come home from school depressed and sad.
 Thankfully we have always had good communication and were able to do what he had to do as parents to stop what was happening.
+This blog was published on October 9th, 2013.

 I hope her story touches your heart as it did mine.
 We have to do what we can to help create awareness of this topic as there are too many children who keep it in and suffer greatly.